Charles Dickens – A History of Literature and Social Change

 Charles Dickens, a name that resonates through the annals of literary history, is widely regarded as one of the greatest novelists of the Victorian era.
 His works continue to captivate readers with their vivid characters, intricate plots, and poignant social commentaries.
-Born on February 7, 1812, in Portsmouth, England, Dickens’s life journey is a tapestry woven with creativity, compassion, and a profound understanding of the human condition.
+Born on February 7, 1812, in Portsmouth, England, his life journey is a tapestry woven with creativity, compassion, and a profound understanding of the human condition.

 Portrait of Charles Dickens